Crochet Slouchy Beanie: 5 Style Ideas + a Free Pattern

 4. Chunky Bulky Beanie

-If you want a crochet beanie that works up fast and feels incredibly warm, try using bulky weight (#5) or super bulky (#6) yarn with a larger hook.
+If you want a slouchy beanie that works up fast and feels incredibly warm, try using bulky weight (#5) or super bulky (#6) yarn with a larger hook.
 A chunky beanie uses the same basic construction but each stitch is larger, which means you need fewer rounds to complete the project.
-Most chunky beanies can be finished in about 60 to 90 minutes, making them perfect for last-minute gifts.
+Most chunky beanies can be finished in about 60 to 90 minutes, making them a good choice for last-minute gifts.
 Use a simple half double crochet or even the double crochet stitch for the fastest results.
-The chunky crochet beanie has a bold and cozy aesthetic that is perfect for winter photos and holiday gift giving.
+The chunky crochet beanie has a bold and cozy aesthetic well suited to winter photos and holiday gift giving.

 5. Gradient Color Block Beanie